 Build in stops for meals and to get out and stretch your legs.
 It’s always fun to make a quick detour to quirky diners, scenic lookout spots, or interesting sights along the way.
 Do an Internet search in advance to see what lies along your route.

 Also make sure your car has been serviced, including a recent oil change.
-Have the mechanic take a quick look for any issues that may come up while you’re on the road.
+Have the mechanic take a quick look, especially if you are renting a car from a rental platform for your trip, for any issues that may come up while you’re on the road.

 Don’t leave home without the peace of mind that it’s secure.
 If you don’t already have one, read this guide on how to choose a home security system.

 With kids in tow, you’ll need plenty of entertainment, snacks, and music or games.
 Have each child pack a backpack or small bag with things to keep them occupied during the car trip.

 – Tablets, smartphone, or DVD players (plus chargers)